Our community

 Batch living is used to describe negatively valued outcomes:

-The members are separated into groups -
+The members are separated

 authoritarian -